 What are the program dates?

-SUIP starts the first Monday of June, and continue for 10 weeks.
-In 2014, the dates are June 2 through August 8.
+SUIP generally starts the first Monday of June, and continues for 10 weeks.
+In 2016, the dates are June 6 through August 12.
 Due to the short length of the program and other administrative issues, we cannot tailor program dates to fit individual needs of the interns.
 Orientation will be the morning of the first Monday of June, and all interns must attend.

 What is the program stipend?
 How often do I get paid?